kohler/hotcrp/devel/apidoc/documents.md

 # get /documentlist

-> Fetch list of documents
+> List documents

-Fetch information about documents and document versions accessible to the requesting user.
+Retrieve information about documents and document versions accessible to the requesting user.
 A request with just the `p=PID` parameter lists all available documents currently associated with the submission.
 To request information about a specific submission field, add a `dt` or `doc` parameter.
 Setting `all=1`